 Judge Murrell has been trained as a Tennessee Supreme Court Rule 31 General Civil and Family Law Mediator.
 He has studied Administrative Fair Hearings at the National Judicial College and received training in IDEA and Title IX Education Law as well as course work with the International Association of Appraising Officials regarding property tax assessment issues.
 He is a former President and Board of Directors Member of the Tennessee Association of Professional Mediators, a former Board Member of the Tennessee Alliance for Legal Services and a former Board Member of the Columbia Mediation Center.
 He serves on the NAHO Board of Directors as Southeast Region Representative, is Vice Chair of its Certification Committee, and is a regular NAHO conference presenter.
 Judge Murrell served as a Group Facilitator for the National Judicial College's flagship course, Administrative Law: Fair Hearing, in 2022 and was selected to return to that role in 2023.

 SOUTHWEST REGION REPRESENTATIVE - Arkansas, Louisiana, New Mexico, Oklahoma, Texas

 Bobbie Marshall is the Assistant Director of Fair and Fraud Hearings for Texas Health and Human Services Commission.
-She has served as a Hearings Manager for two years, Lead Hearings Officer for two years, a Hearings Officer for four years, and has worked for the State of Texas for 14 years.
+She has served as a Hearings Manager for two years, Lead Hearings Officer for two years, a Hearings Officer for four years, and has worked for the State of Texas for 15 years.
 She obtained a Bachelor of Arts and Sciences degree from Texas Tech University.